alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 ## Plaintext Content and Sensitive Metadata (PCASM)

-The PCASM of a message is defined as: 1 or more bits of information regarding any or all of:
+The PCASM of a message is defined as:

+### Content PCASM

-1.  the plaintext message content (the "content")
+Content PCASM is data that offers an attacker a better than 50-50 guess regarding the value of any individual bit of plaintext message content (the "content")

+### Size PCASM

-2.  the precise size of the content
+For block encryption of content, Size PCASM is the unpadded size of the content.

+For stream encryption of content, Size PCASM is currently undefined.

+For transport encryption of content, Size PCASM **SHOULD NOT** be observable.

+### Descriptive PCASM

-3.  any metadata which may describe the thematic nature of the content
+Descriptive PCASM is data that offers an attacker a better than 50-50 guess regarding the value of any individual bit of metadata that may reveal the thematic nature of the content, e.g. group-chat titles.

 ### Examples of PCASM